shradhatx/reference/amazoninterview.md

 use of EC2 for running kafka
 parallel workflow for low latency

 To move, to breathe, to fly, to float,
 To gain all while you give,
 To roam the roads of lands remote,
 To travel is to live.
 —H.C.
 Andersen

-The greatest obstacle to discovery is not ignorance—it is the illu‐ sion of knowledge.
+The greatest obstacle to discovery is not ignorance—it is the illusion of knowledge.
 —Daniel J. Boorstin

 Silence is not only golden, it is seldom misquoted.